CarlosMatheus/hid-project/README.md

 }
 ```

-## We are monitoring the following area, please add monitor inside it.
+## We are monitoring the following area, please add sensors inside this area.